adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 <img src="../img/en-not-updated.png">

-Uho!
+Uh oh!
 How can that be?
 We've updated a child page and published it.
 Now a page which shares a common `.stat` file was not determined to be "stale" by the dispatcher?
 Recall from above: `.stat` files will not be considered when determining whether or not the requested `<filename>` is stale, as long as a corresponding `<filename>.ttl` is present.

 Finally, wait out the rest of this 60 second timeout ⏰ ... and refresh en.html [aem-publish.local:8080/content/dispatchertester/us/en.html](http://aem-publish.local:8080/content/dispatchertester/us/en.html):